 His Many Names

 While we know the Roman god today simply as “Jupiter,” he was actually known by several names in Roman history.
-The most familiar of these is Jove, but Jupiter also boasted a range of epithets which marked different aspects of the god who – as the supreme deity of the republican and imperial eras – was inextricably linked with the form and character of the state and thus evolved and changed alongside it.
+The most familiar of these is Jove, but Jupiter also boasted a range of epithets that marked different aspects of the god who – as the supreme deity of the republican and imperial eras – was inextricably linked with the form and character of the state and thus evolved and changed alongside it.

-“He who carries of the spoils of war,” this incarnation of Jupiter is perhaps the earliest.
+“He who carries off the spoils of war,” this incarnation of Jupiter is perhaps the earliest.
 His temple was the first known to have been built in the city of Rome and was said to have been dedicated by Romulus himself.

 This incarnation of the god presided over oaths, contracts, and marriages.
 As the epithet suggests, he was also connected with the Roman rituals dealing with spoils of war, and with a collegium of priests called Fetials, who provided advice on wars and other foreign affairs.